Sous Vide Chicken Breast (Citrus Glazed)

 - 160°F (71°C): not quite as juicy but firm and stringy (more traditional)

 I love serving this chicken to guests due to its simplicity and beautiful presentation.
 It’s fantastic over lemon herb cauliflower rice if you want to keep the calories and carbs down.
+Or try our coconut jasmine rice with or without the chili crisps.

 The chicken is also great with quinoa, white rice, curried rice or mashed potatoes to soak up any sauce that drips off the chicken.
 It’s also great with roasted bok choy and broccoli or easy creamed spinach.